isaacvr/three-rubik/README.md

 ##Movement syntax
 For better geometric understanding and uniqueness, I'm not using traditional notation within the code but movement syntax is based on it.
-I have 3 variables to control movement, _movingType_, _layer_ and _inverted.
+I have 3 variables to control movement, _movingType_, _layer_ and _inverted_.

 _movingType_ can be _x_, _y_ or _z_, depending on the normal of the face.
 This way, moving red or orange faces would be _x_ moves (which are respectively R and L moves),